simanga-dev/design-project/README.md

 The Web applicaton connect to the server using web socket to listen to the datat bieng screaed from the server which represent the number of unique ID from the databas

-If a particular component is one which merits a more detailed discussion than what was presented in the System Architecture section, provide that more detailed discussion in a subsection of the System Architecture section (or it may even be more appropriate to describe the component in its own design document).
-If necessary, describe how the component was further divided into subcomponents, and the relationships and interactions between the subcomponents (similar to what was done for top-level components in the System Architecture section).

-If any subcomponents are also deemed to merit further discussion, then describe them in a separate subsection of this section (and in a similar fashion).
-Proceed to go into as many levels/subsections of discussion as needed in order for the reader to gain a high-level understanding of the entire system or subsystem (but remember to leave the gory details for the Detailed System Design section).

-If this component is very large and/or complex, you may want to consider documenting its design in a separate document and simply including a reference to it in this section.
-If this is the option you choose, the design document for this component should have an organizational format that is very similar (if not identical to) this document.

 ### Detailed System Design